TelemetryDeck/docs/api/api-token.md

 {% endnotewarning %}

-{% notewarning "This is a beta feature" %}

-[We're still working a lot on the API](https://api.telemetrydeckapi.com), so we'll be adding new features and improvements as we go.
-This also means that sometimes things might break, although we're doing our best to prevent that.
-Let us know if you see any issues.

-{% endnotewarning %}

 ## Generating a Personal Access Token

 You generate personal access tokens directly from the TelemetryDeck dashboard.
 No API call is required.